Your trusted source for computer chess information!

 OpenWar 7

-Myrddin is participating in OpenWar 7.
-This is a round-robin tournament with 76 engines.
-I'm hoping that Myrddin will place around 55th.
-But currently Myrddin is in 64th place after 55 rounds, with only 14.5 points (+9 =11 -35).
-Myrddin's best results so far are draws against the 11th place engine, WaDuuttie, and the 20th place engine, Rotor.
+Versions 0.83 through 0.83k participated in OpenWar 7.
+This was a round-robin tournament with 76 engines.
+I was hoping that Myrddin would place around 55th and score about 25 points.
+But, despite some noticeable improvements in Myrddin that went into version 0.84, Myrddin performed poorly and finished in 62nd place, with only 20.5 points (+14 =13 -48).
+Myrddin's best results were draws against the 11th place engine, WaDuuttie, and the 20th place engine, Rotor.
 Both of these engines are rated 2500+.
-Its best win is against the 44th place engine, Sungorus, rated 2300+.
+Its best win was against the 45th place engine, Sungorus, rated 2300+.
+The only other good thing that can be said is that Myrddin had good results against the 18 engines that finished immediately above him (+3 =9 -6).

 Test Suite Results